aoen/incubator-airflow/docs/concepts.rst

 =====================

-It's possible to add documentation or notes to your dags & task objects that become visible in the web interface ("Graph View" for dags, "Task Details" for tasks).
+It's possible to add documentation or notes to your dags & task objects that become visible in the web interface ("Graph View" for dags, "Task Instance Details" for tasks).
 There are a set of special task attributes that get rendered as rich content if defined: